 But, braces can make oral health worse and lead to many dental problems like gum diseases, tooth staining, and dental caries if you don’t maintain proper oral hygiene.

-So, to prevent this from happening and spreading more money later, you should get an electric toothbrush.
+So, to prevent this from happening and spread more money later, you should get an electric toothbrush.

 If you are thinking about portability, you can also have a manual toothbrush.
 Use it when you can’t carry the electric tooth.